ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: The ThermoHands Benchmark

 \textbf{Synchronization.} We use a single PC to simultaneously gather data streams from two sensor platforms, ensuring the synchronization of their timestamps.
-After collection, we synchronize six types of images, each with distinct frame rates, \wrt the timestamps of thermal images (8.5fps), thereby generating synchronized multi-spectral, multi-view data samples as our released data.
+After collection, we synchronize six types of images, each with distinct frame rates, \wrt the timestamps of thermal images (8.5fps), thereby generating well-aligned multi-spectral, multi-view data samples as our released data.

-\textbf{Calibration.} For accuracy, we use factory-calibrated intrinsic parameters from the D455 and L515 cameras~\cite{IntelRSL515, IntelRealSense2023D455}.
-To better calibrate the parameters of the thermal camera, we self-design a modular calibration chessboard as shown in~\cref{fig:thermal_calib_thermal}.
+\textbf{Egocentric Calibration.} For accuracy, factory-calibrated intrinsic parameters are used for the Intel RealSense D455 and L515 cameras~\cite{IntelRSL515, IntelRealSense2023D455}.
+As seen in~\cref{fig:HMSP}, although the thermal camera's center is aligned with the RGB camera's center at the same height on the 3D-printed sensor board, we still calibrate the extrinsic parameters between these two egocentric cameras to ensure enhanced alignment accuracy.
+To accommodate the unique imaging mechanism of thermal camera, we self-design a modular calibration chessboard as shown in~\cref{fig:thermal_calib_thermal}.
 Before calibration, we cool down the black base board while keeping the white cubes at room temperature to create a visible chessboard pattern in all three spectra, which can be seen in~\cref{fig:thermal_calib_thermal}.
-In this way, we can simultaneously calibrate the intrinsic parameter of the thermal camera and its extrinsic parameter \wrt the L515 camera.
-To enable the calibration between the two viewpoints, we place 11 IR reflective spheres at random locations and heights above the table.
-At the first frame of each sequence, we manually annotate their 2D locations from two viewpoints, retrieve their depth values and compute the transformation between two viewpoints by solving the PnP~\cite{FischlerBolles1981}.
-For the subsequent frames, the KISS-ICP~\cite{vizzo2023kiss} odometry method is used to track the motion of the ego-head using the point clouds converted from the egocentric depth images.
+In this way, we can simultaneously calibrate the intrinsic parameter of the thermal camera and its extrinsic parameter \wrt the D455 RGB-D camera.